-This is a very sensitive and a commonly discussed topic amongst some groups wherein the value of what a financial planner or the financial advisor (whatever name they are called), brings to the table gets questioned.
+This is a very sensitive and a commonly discussed topic amongst personal finance groups.
+What is the value of what a financial planner or the financial advisor or the financial coach (whatever name they are called), brings to the table.
 I would like to put some of my thoughts.
 Often, people think that if they have Google (or any other search engine) with them, they can do all the research themselves and can make investments.
 What we get there is all data while what we need for investing is information.

 How is a financial planner different?

-If a financial planner only provides the transaction support by way of buying and selling, filling up the forms, etc, then I agree there could really be no value provided and you could be better off by investing on your own, as there could even be a scope of mis selling happening in such cases.
-A good advisor should be investing based on your time horizon, your goals, understand your risk profile and then make recommendations based on the research.
+If a financial planner only provides the transaction support by way of buying and selling, filling up the forms, etc, then I agree there could be no value provided.
+You could be better off by investing on your own, as there could even be a scope of misselling happening in such cases.
+A good advisor should be investing based on your time horizon, your goals, understand your risk profile, and then make recommendations based on the research.

 We all know past performance is not an indication of future performance and therefore ratings and rankings may not mean anything, but at best some guidance.
 A good financial advisor does the research based on various other parameters – both qualitative and quantitative.

 A. Qualitative Analysis

 Some of the qualitative analysis would be during the interactions with the fund managers – attending regular telephonic or in-person meetings specifically scheduled for them.
 This helps in understanding about their approach, philosophy, tenure with the company.
 Other sources of information are reading news articles and watching television programs regularly.